Solar Together Kent

 - Have an immediate family member that has lived in Maidstone for the last five years

-- Lived in Maidstone for two of the last five years, but not currently living in Maidstone
+- Lived in Maidstone for a continuous period of two of the last five years but are not currently living in Maidstone

-To apply to the housing register you will have to fill in our online application form and provide information to support your application and confirm your circumstances.
+To apply to join the housing register you'll need to provide information to support your application.

-Once we have processed your application we will send you a letter with your bidding number and tell you which band you have been placed in.
+When we've assessed your application and confirmed your eligibility, we'll send you a letter with your bidding number and tell you which band you have been placed in.

-This band is for those people who provide a service to the community.
-This includes through employment, volunteering, fostering, carers and members of the Armed Forces.
+This is for those people who provide a service to the community.
+This includes through employment, volunteering, fostering, carers and members of the armed forces.
 It also includes applicants who have a Homelessness Prevention Duty accepted.

 Band H – Homeless

-This band is for those who are defined as homeless under the 1996 Housing Act (this includes rough sleepers) or who have a Homelessness Relief Duty accepted.
+This is for those who are defined as homeless under the 1996 Housing Act (this includes rough sleepers) or who have a Homelessness Relief or Main Duty accepted.